One of the quickest and easiest ways to set up an application with high availability and improve performance is to implement the load balancer (LB).

 - True global server load balancing, supports multi-site

 - IPSec tunneling

-KEMP LB is used by some of the big brands like Apple, Sony, JP Morgan, Audi, Hyundai, etc. Free edition provides sufficient features, however, if you need more you can check out their commercial license.
+KEMP LB is used by some of the big brands like Apple, Sony, JP Morgan, Audi, Hyundai, etc. The free edition provides sufficient features; however, if you need more, you can check out their commercial license.

-If you or organization decide to explore KEMP LB and need some online training, then you can refer this online course by Mike Walton.
+If you or your organization decide to explore KEMP LB and need some online training, then you can refer to this online course by Mike Walton.

-One of the popular one out there in the market to provide high-availability, proxy, TCP/HTTP load-balancing.
+One of the popular ones out there in the market is to provide high availability, proxy, TCP/HTTP load-balancing.
 HAProxy is used by some of the reputed brands in the world, like below.